Found 140 Results

 11/28/2024

-New Guidelines for Arbitration and Mediation in Indian Public Procurement Contracts: An Overview for International Practitioners
+New Arbitration and Mediation Guidelines for Indian Public Procurement Contracts

-Introduction The Government of India has recently introduced important guidelines […]
+The Government of India has recently introduced important guidelines for […]

 Author: